ids-s1-21/project-pipingHot/README.md

 ## EVALUATION

-Limitations on the Dataset: *justify why these are limitations with a smol description*
+Limitations on the Dataset:
-  + Don’t know medication, (anticoagulants, aspirin blood thinning drugs, combined contraceptive pill).
+  + Don’t know medication, (anticoagulants, aspirin, blood thinning drugs, combined contraceptive pill, etc).
+Blood thining drugs can reduce risk of colts forming, this reduces stroke risk[^9].
+The Combined Pill can couse high blood presser and increse risk of blood clots[^10].
-  + BMI is not an accurate reflection of a person’s health, especially cholesterol levels (high cholesterol is proven to increase risk of a stroke).
+  + BMI is not an accurate reflection of a person’s health, especially **cholesterol levels** (high cholesterol is proven to increase risk of a stroke[^11]).
-  + We don’t know other health conditions that can increase risk e.g. sickle cell disease.
+  + We don’t know other health conditions that can increase risk e.g. sickle cell disease[^12].
   + We don’t have data about physical activity.
+Regular exersise can reduce cholesterol levels and keep blood pressure at a normal level[^13].
   + Alcohol consumption.
-  + Ethnicity.
-  + Family history.
+Exessive alcohol consumption can increase blood pressure[^14].
+  + Ethnicity. some ethnicitieas are at a higher risk of having a stroke partly due to haveing a higher risk of diabities.
+Also Sickle cell diseas (a desies which effects the red blood cells and increases risk of stroke) mostly effects people of African, Asian, Caribbean and Mediterranean origin[^15].
+  + Family history. it is common st see higher risk of stroke in people who have has a family member who also had a stroke.
   + Second-hand smoking.
+Even if you do not smoke and you are aound people who smoke, you are still inhaling the smoke and so geting similar long term effects as a smoker.
+Stroke risk is increased by sencond hand smoking by about 20-30%[^16].

+[^9]: Stroke Assosiation
+[^10]: NHS
+[^11]: CDC, 2020
+[^12]: CDC, 2020
+[^13]: NHS, 2021
+[^14]: NHS, 2021
+[^15]: Stroke Assosiation
+[^16]: NHS Inform, 2020

 We were able to confirm our hypothesis about a link between age and stroke risk.
 This is explained by the fact that as age increases, people’s arteries become narrower and the walls become harder which increases the risk of them becoming blocked and this causes strokes[^7].
 Therefore, we can confirm that age is a factor in stroke risk.
 Since we see a slight link found in our data set between high blood glucose and stroke risk which also confirms our hypothesis and is accurate to what is known outside our dataset.
 High blood glucose levels often cause diabetes which increases risk of cardiovascular disease which significantly increases risk of strokes[^8].